This post is also available in: Italiano

 ⏱ Reading time: 2 min

-In the previous articles we had a first look at Couchbase Lite and we discovered how to integrate it into a mobile app.
-Moreover, we got aware of Couchbase Sync Gateway for synchronizing data with ease across all our apps installations.
+Moreover, we got aware of Couchbase Sync Gateway in this article for synchronizing data with ease across all our apps installations.
 With this post I want to finally show you those technologies in action!

 For the sake of this series, we developed a sample application for both iOS and Android.
 This app allows you to create your personal address book with all your contacts, and sync it in real time across all your devices which have the app installed.
 Contacts are persisted using Couchbase Lite, as we have seen in the previous post.
 Thanks to the fact that the data are actually saved into the database and not explicitly sent to a remote server, we can work in absence of network without any sort of problems.
 This ensures a full offline user experience, with no potential lags due to a slow connectivity or any kind of network failures.
 All the replication is made possible out-of-the-box by the Couchbase library.